MrDaggubati/pyspark-app/README.md

 1. spark job history server docker iages yet to be cooked/ordered/integrated from opensources.
 1. ....

-**Credits**

-Thanks to Big Data EUROPE for base images and template.
+# WIP
+  1. **helm charts**
+  1. **K8S deployment artefacts**
+  1. App logic ; to read and write into object stores

+**issues**

 * having multiple images and  environment variables initialization across image builds and lauers + COPY ONBUILD , RUN directives created issues with environement variable propagation chain , took sometime to figure it out
 * so, i have modified base image, discarded **submit** template to build the app starting with spark-base as base layer for the app

+**Credits**

+ Big Data EUROPE ;  for base images and spark-cluster templates.